English Monarchs

 The effect the incident had on Albert was catastrophic.
 He sent his son an extremely long letter on the subject.
 He went on to visit Bertie to further drive the message home.
 Bertie was reassuringly contrite, but Albert, distraught with sorrow, continued to worry and fret over the matter.

 Tragedy struck in 1861 when Albert contracted typhoid fever, possibly from the archaic state of the drains at Windsor Castle.
-The illness struck a frame already weakened by conscientious over work and worry and the Prince did not have the strength to survive it.
-He died, his wife and family gathered around him, on 14th December, 1861.
+The illness struck a frame already weakened by conscience overwork and worry and the Prince did not have the strength to survive it.
+He died, his wife and family gathered around him, on 14th December 1861.
 Victoria hysterically blamed the Prince of Wales and the episode at the Curragh for his father's death.
-"That boy" she wrote to her daughter Vicky in Germany, "I never can, or ever shall look at him without a shudder".
+"That boy," she wrote to her daughter Vicky in Germany, "I never can, or ever shall look at him without a shudder".

 Victoria's Prime Ministers